 Hunters also may use any unfilled disease management permits or they may purchase a disease management permit for $2.50.
 During this hunt, individuals using disease management permits may hunt by archery, firearms or muzzleloader, and do not need any additional deer hunting license or permit.

-Special access permits available for a few state properties normally not hunted
+Special access permits available for select state properties normally not hunted

 Some public lands in southern Minnesota where deer hunting is otherwise not allowed will be open to hunting by a limited number of people during the late-season CWD management hunt.
 Special, no-cost permits to access these areas will be available from any DNR license vendor on a first-come, first-served basis starting at noon Friday, Dec.
-2, and ending Sunday, Dec.
-13.
+1.

 The public lands in southern Minnesota for which there are a limited number of no-cost access permits are: